 Sharing short staff bios is another way to humanize your business.
 It also lets potential customers know more about your team and each member’s expertise.
 This is particularly important for businesses that offer services as opposed to products because it lets customers know how well employees are equipped to meet various needs.

 Metaphorically look potential customers in the eye, tell them how you came to start your business and what it means to you.
 Let them become invested in your story and want to reach out to you for what they need.

-Let customers know where you’re located and how they can get in touch.
+This is critical.
+Let customers know how to contact you.
+Offer several methods, including a phone number, email address, a contact form and the address of your business, if appropriate.
 Put your business ‘contact information some place customers can’t miss, such as the top left or right corner on each page.
 You may also want to include a Google map to your location to put your locale in context.

 Before people run out to pick something up, they want to know that you will be there.
 Just as you would have your hours posted on your door, have it on the site as well.